-Credits: 1

 CSC 111 Introduction to Programming

 An introduction to programming in a higher-level, general-purpose language (currently Java).
 Programming topics include primitive data types, simple data types such as arrays, program constructs such as conditionals, loops and procedures, in an object-oriented context.
 Applications are chosen from areas such as graphics, simulation, and file processing.
 Offered in the spring semester.
 Distribution in Natural Science and Mathematics or Quantitative skills.
 (Note: Computer Science 111 does not count as a laboratory science.)

 Prerequisite: Computer Science 101 or equivalent programming background.

 Credits: 1

 CSC 112 Advanced Programming

 A variety of topics that are important in developing large-scale software.
 Object oriented programming in a language such as C++.
 Dynamic data structures such as lists, queues, and stacks.
 An introduction to a rigorous analysis of the efficiency of an algorithm.
 Advanced algorithms such as Quicksort, mergesort, and the use of hash tables.
 An introduction to using the Unix operating system and Unix tools for software development such as Make.
 This course is offered in the fall semester.

 Prerequisite: Computer Science 111 or equivalent programming background.

 Credits: 1

 CSC 211 Introduction to Data Structure

 An introduction to more advanced abstract data types such as lists, sets, trees, including balanced trees, and graphs.
 Algorithms for traversing, searching, determining connectivity, and so forth.
 An in-depth study of, and analysis of, the algorithms used to implement these structures.
 This course is offered in the spring semester.

 Prerequisite: Computer Science 112.

 Credits: 1

 CSC 271 Special Topics in Computer

 This course is designed for the treatment of material outside the regular offerings of the department.
 For a given semester the course content and other particulars will be announced before registration for that semester.
-One-half or one credit available each semester it is offered; offered irregularly.

-Credits: 1/2
+Offered irregularly.Credits: 1/2

 CSC 311 Introduction to Machine Organization

 A study of the various layers at which a machine can be studied, including higher-level languages, assembly language, machine language, and digital circuits.
 Data representation.
 A comparison of RISC and CISC architectures.
 Some programming in a representative assembly language.
 Issues of cross-language programming.
-This course is offered in the fall semester, 2006-2007 and alternate years.
+This course is offered irregularly.

 Prerequisite: Computer Science 112.

 Credits: 1

 CSC 321 Programming Languages

 A study of the paradigms of programming languages, including procedural languages such as Pascal or 'C', object-oriented languages such as C++ or Smalltalk, functional languages such as ML or Scheme, logic-oriented languages such as Prolog, and concurrency such as in Ada.
 Consideration of how concepts are implemented, such as modules, parameter passing, function evaluation, data types and type checking, memory management, exception handling, and threads.
-This course is offered in the spring semester, 2006-2007 and alternate years.
+This course is offered irregularly.

 Prerequisite: Computer Science 112.